mecid/mecid.github.io/_posts/2020-05-27-mastering-images-in-swiftui.md

 ![image](/public/image6.png)

-While tiled resizing, *SwiftUI* tries to fill the entire space with the image by duplicating its original source.
+*SwiftUI* tries to fill the entire space with the image by duplicating its original source.
 It might be useful when you want to fill the area with the texture.
 You can also specify the part of the image that you want to tile.
-The resizable modifier accepts the capInsets parameter that allows us to choose the tiling part of the picture.
+The *resizable modifier* accepts the *capInsets* parameter that allows us to choose the tiling part of the picture.

 ```swift
 struct RootView: View {